-Now we’re ready!
-Day One is exciting because it’s filled with all of the top things LA is known for!
-Hollywood, anyone??
+Now you’re caught up and we’re ready!
+Day One is exciting because it’s filled with all of the top things LA is known for…Hollywood, anyone??
 Let’s go!

 Breakfast at The Griddle Cafe

-Also at the top of my list is the Creme de la Creme French Toast!
-It is a graham cracker crusted French toast with the cheesecake icing and well, if you love cheesecake, then get this!
-I also love the “Muscle Bound” Scramble!
-It is a scrambled egg white dish with tomatoes, spinach, green onions and your choice of meat such as the turkey maple sausage I went with!
+Also at the top of my list is the Creme de la Creme French Toast.
+It is a graham cracker crusted French toast with the cheesecake icing and well, if you love cheesecake, then this is for you!
+I also love the “Muscle Bound” Scramble.
+It is a scrambled egg-white dish with tomatoes, spinach, green onions and your choice of meat such as the turkey maple sausage I went with.
 Yummy AND you walk away feeling healthy and proud of yourself!
 Options people!

-After breakfast, take a mid to late morning tour (we scheduled ours at 11:30am) with Starline Tours .
-Yes this is a touristy thing, but it is a great way to see a LOT of what you’ve always heard about in LA such as the Hollywood Walk of Fame, Dolby Theater (home of the Oscars, formerly the Kodak Theater), Chinese Theater, the Hollywood Hills, up close views of the Hollywood sign, Beverly Hills, Rodeo Drive, the Sunset strip, Bel Air, views of downtown and yes, star homes!
+After breakfast, take a mid to late morning (we scheduled ours at 11:30 am) Movie Stars’ Homes Tour.
+Yes, this is a touristy thing, but it is a great way to see a LOT of what you’ve always heard about in LA such as the Hollywood Walk of Fame, Dolby Theater (home of the Oscars, formerly the Kodak Theater), Chinese Theater, the Hollywood Hills, closeup views of the Hollywood sign, Beverly Hills, Rodeo Drive, the Sunset Strip, Bel Air, views of downtown and yes, star homes!

 Lunch at Sushi Koo

-Next, head on down to the famous Venice Beach!
+Next, head on down to the famous Venice Beach.
 Take in the views, soak up the rays, put your toes in the cold Pacific Ocean (if it’s the first time you’ve seen it), see the Venice Canals and walk the boardwalk while shopping or grabbing ice cream!

 Downtown Disney Village